arpit-mittal-ds/Data-Architect/Data Architecture Foundations/ReadMe.md

 Learnt Data Modelling: to design a data model, normalize data, and create a professional ERD.

-Finally, I took everything that I had learnt and created a physical database using PostGreSQL.
+Finally, took everything that I had learnt and created a physical database using PostGreSQL.